spatie/googlesearch/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/googlesearch.svg?style=flat-square)](https://packagist.org/packages/spatie/googlesearch)

-This package can fetch results from a Google Custom Search Engine.
+This package can fetch results for the paid version of a Google Custom Search Engine.
 It returns an array with searchresults.
 You'll need to know [how to set up a Google Custom Search Engine](https://support.google.com/customsearch/answer/2630963?hl=en).

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).